AriesLR/PakMaster/README.md

 - **IoStore Files**[^5]
   - Switch to IoStore Mode and click **Repack** configure your file paths as needed and then click **Pack**
     - This will require you to have above average knowledge.
 [This](https://www.youtube.com/watch?v=89s0akNvpU4) might be a good place to start.

+## Updating

+To update **PakMaster**, download the [Latest Release](https://github.com/AriesLR/PakMaster/releases/latest) and follow the same installation steps:

+1. Extract the contents of the `PakMaster-x86-windows-portable.zip`.
+2. Replace the existing files in your `PakMaster` folder with the newly downloaded ones.

+Your configuration files and settings will be preserved during the update process.

 ## Screenshots